Possessives - Adjectives and Pronouns

 Students have to circle right answers or choose or rearrange sentences.

-Idioma: inglés Asignatura: English as a Second Language (ESL) Curso/nivel: Intermediate Edad: 10+ Tema principal: Possessive adjectives Otros contenidos: Possessive adjectives and pronouns, my mine your yours etc.
+ID: 418 Idioma: inglés Asignatura: English as a Second Language (ESL) Curso/nivel: Intermediate Edad: 10+ Tema principal: Possessive adjectives and pronouns Otros contenidos: My mine your yours his her hers our ours their theirs

-Añadir a mis cuadernos(260) Insertar en mi web o blog
+Añadir a mis cuadernos(267) Insertar en mi web o blog

 Copyright 2/7/2017 Monique Karagozian.
 La publicación o redistribución de cualquier parte de este documento está prohibida sin la autorización del autor